-Targeting the microenvironment for treating advanced ovarian cancer has been promise in mice.
-For example, the researchers identified the segment of prosaposin that stimulates thrombospondin-1 and created a modified version of the peptide for use as a potential drug.
-“We found that the peptide could not only stop the progression of the tumors but could also shrink tumors to an undetectable state, which was very exciting,” said Dr. Watnick.
+Advanced ovarian cancer has been treated in mice by targeting the cancer microenvironment.
+For example, researchers identified the segment of prosaposin that stimulates thrombospondin-1, creating a modified version of the peptide for use as a potential drug.
+They found that the modified peptide not only stops the progression of the tumors, but could also shrink tumors to an undetectable state.
 They tested the peptide in mice with tumors formed by transplanted human ovarian cancer cells.

 Example of discovery of anti-angiogenic TSP-1 using peptides/peptidomimetics

-Angiogenesis has to be tightly regulated by a balance between the production and release of pro- and antiangiogenic molecules regulates neovascularization.
-A balance in this process contributes to numerous malignant, inflammatory, ischemic, infectious, and immune disorders.
+Angiogenesis has to be tightly regulated by balancing the production and release of pro- and antiangiogenic molecules.
+An inbalance in this process contributes to numerous malignant, inflammatory, ischemic, infectious, and immune disorders.

 a, Immune cells called T cells that express the proteins CD4 or CD8 on their surface can target and kill tumour cells if they recognize peptides known as antigens (not shown) expressed by the tumour cells.
 However, this immune response is often suppressed in the microenvironment of a tumour. b, Such immunosuppression can be blocked through treatment that blocks the PD-1-receptor pathway in T cells, enabling them to cause tumour destruction or regression. c, Ott et al. and Sahin et al. report phase I clinical studies that investigated a vaccine-based approach to treat skin cancer.
 They identified antigens that were expressed on the tumours of individual patients, and generated a personalized vaccine to initiate or strengthen immune responses against these antigens.
 The authors observed a broadened and boosted immune response against the tumour, with both CD8+ and CD4+ T cells responding to the antigens presented in the vaccine. d, The vaccinations resulted in the destruction or regression of tumours.
 In some patients, residual tumours could be destroyed by the subsequent use of a treatment to block the PD-1-receptor pathway.
 It seems probable that vaccination can lead to the destruction of small tumours that have recurred or migrated to other locations in the body (metastases), whereas larger recurrences or metastases might need PD-1-receptor pathway blockade to be completely destroyed.